grantcolley/dotnetwhat/README.md

 #### Task and Task\<T>
+A **Task** is a data structure that represents the eventual completion of an asynchronous operation.
 [Task](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task) represents an asynchronous operation.
 [Task\<T>](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task-1) represents and asynchronous operation that returns a value of type `T`.

 > **Note**